25 March 2025

 SUPPLIES:

 Here are the links to what I have used on the projects.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
-All products were personally purchased except those from Clearly Besotted and those marked with an asterisk (*) which were kindly sent to me to use.
+All products were personally purchased except those marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.